 Odiham Castle along the Basingstoke Canal.
 Also known as King John's Castle (early 13th century).
 Currently work underway to arrest decay.

-ll Tunnel collapsed in 1932 and over time became completely blocked.
+Greywell Tunnel collapsed in 1932 and over time became completely blocked.
 It is now an important winter habitat for hibernating bats.
 More about the tunnel here:

 Greywell Tunnel

 We got there without incident this time (after spraining my ankle last time).
 It was a clear sunny day with lots of birds and fish in the canal.
 We couldn't see far in to the tunnel but it was interesting just to see where it was.
-We could
+We could hear a couple of guys inside the tunnel doing some work but couldn't see them.
+Couldn't see any bats either, dang.

 Robin above Greywell Tunnel and looking along the canal towards Odiham.